Julian-Wuijts/Generation-Adequacy-Scripts/README.md

 # Generation-Adequacy-scripts
- Open-Source scripts for Generation Adequacy analysis using an anlalytical method and a non-sequential MCS method can be found in this repository
+ Open-Source scripts for Generation Adequacy analysis using an anlalytical method and a non-sequential MCS method can be found in this repository.
+ If you have any questions, feel free to contact me at j.s.wuijts@gmail.com

 The mentioned packages can all be installed using "pip install *package*"